Performance of universal machine learning potentials in global optimization of inorganic crystal structures

-Fig.~\ref{coa} shows that the three DFT approximations correctly predict the departure from the ideal packing and place the $c/a$ minimum at 1.894 (PBE), 1.826 (PBEsol), and 1.840 (r$^2$SCAN), but the uMLPs have difficulty reproducing the reference methods.
-SN is the only model that closely follows the PBE energy profile.
-EQ also favors configurations with large $c/a$ ratios but produces $\sim 5$--meV/atom jumps along the trajectory; the observed artifact is consistent with the findings of Fu {\it et al.}~\cite{Fu2025} who noted that grid-based spherical harmonic projections in EQ and eSCN can introduce discretization artifacts that degrade both smoothness and energy conservation.
-EN, GR, and MS are aware of the energy basin’s peculiar shape but do not properly favor the structural distortion, yielding nearly flat curves with a $\sim 2$ meV/atom variation between the ideal and the experimental ratios.
-MC, OR, and PT fail to recognize the stabilizing effect of the distortion and define a pronounced minimum around the ideal $c/a$.
-MG agrees with PBE qualitatively, predicting a large $c/a$ optimal ratio, but the feature appears fortuitous because of the presence of a second comparable minimum at unphysically small $c/a$ around 1.42.
-Our own attempts to accurately reproduce the dependence with a Behler-Parrinello NN potential constructed with our standard protocol~\cite{ak41} failed even after the distorted configurations were heavily weighted in the reference data set and the regularization factor was relaxed, with best versions (not shown) displaying EN-like behavior.
+Fig.~\ref{coa} shows that the three DFT approximations correctly predict the departure from the ideal packing and place the $c/a$ minimum at 1.894 (PBE), 1.826 (PBEsol), and 1.840 (r$^2$SCAN), but \RR{most} uMLPs have difficulty \RR{matching their} reference methods. \RR{SN, EQ, and PT reproduce the large $c/a$ ratio but show notable deviations from the PBE profile at lower $c/a$ values.} EN, GR, MS, \RR{and MC} are aware of the energy basin’s peculiar shape but do not properly favor the structural distortion, yielding nearly flat curves with a $\sim\!
+2$ meV/atom variation between the ideal and the experimental ratios.
+OR fails to recognize the stabilizing effect of the distortion and defines a pronounced minimum around the ideal $c/a$.
+MG agrees with PBE qualitatively, predicting a large $c/a$ optimal ratio, but the feature appears fortuitous because of the presence of a second comparable minimum at unphysically small $c/a$ around 1.42. \RR{Fig. S8 illustrates a clearly better performance of the new PT, MC, and EQ parameterizations, as PT$^*$ and MC$^*$ have deep minima around the ideal $c/a$ ratio while EQ$^*$ produces $\sim\!5$ meV/atom jumps along the trajectory (the observed artifact is consistent with the findings of Fu {\it et al.}~\cite{Fu2025} who noted that grid-based spherical harmonic projections in EQ$^*$ and eSCN can introduce discretization artifacts that degrade both smoothness and energy conservation).} Our own attempts to accurately reproduce the dependence with a Behler-Parrinello NN potential constructed with our standard protocol~\cite{ak41} failed even after the distorted configurations were heavily weighted in the reference data set and the regularization factor was relaxed, with best versions (not shown) displaying EN-like behavior.